opulo-inc/ohai/docs/lumen/pack-out/index.md

 	* `Front-feeder-rail` QC:
 		* `Slot #1` - `#Slot 25` are installed sequentially from left to right
 		* Wiggle all of the installed slots to ensure none are loose, retightening any if needed
-		* Confirm the slit in the `2x3-idc-connector` faces towards the left of the `feeder-slot`
+		* Confirm the slit in every `2x3-idc-connector` faces towards the left of each `feeder-slot`
 		* The 2x installed `corner-bracket` pieces are flush to the `2020-alu-extrusion`
 		* The 2x installed `corner-bracket` pieces each have a spare `M5x8-bolt` and `M5-t-nut` installed into the unused holes
 			* Total 2x `M5x8-bolt` and `M5-t-nut`